-The Governance & HR Committee ("Committee") provides assistance to the Board in relation to the remuneration arrangements for the Group.
+The People, Culture and Transformation Committee ("Committee") assists the Board in relation to the remuneration arrangements for the Group.

-The Committee met five times during the year and its membership comprises four independent non-executive directors, including the Chair.
+The Committee met eight times during the year and its membership comprises four independent nonexecutive directors, including the Chair.
 In addition, there was a joint sitting of the Risk, Audit and Financial Risk Committees, which occurred as part of the August Board meeting.